On the Ingleton-Violations in Finite Groups: Introduction

-where for simplicity we write $r_{ij}$ and $r_{ijk}$ for $r_{\{i,j\}}$ and $r_{\{i,j,k\}}$, respectively.
-However, it turns out that there are entropy vectors that violate the Ingleton inequality \cite{matus95}, so that entropy is generally not a representable matroid.
-Using non-representable matroids, \cite{zeger} constructs network coding problems that cannot be solved by linear network codes (since linear network codes are, by definition, representable).
+(where for simplicity we write $r_{ij}$ and $r_{ijk}$ for $r_{\{i,j\}}$ and $r_{\{i,j,k\}}$, respectively).
+In fact, these \emph{Ingleton inequalities}, together with the Shannon inequalities and their combinations, are the only inequalities the rank function of a representable matroid needs to satisfy (which are called linear rank inequalities) when $n=4$ (see \cite{Hammer-Ineq}).
+Furthermore, \cite{Hammer-Ineq} shows that the rank function of any representable matroid is necessarily an entropy vector, but not every linear rank inequality is respected by a general entropy vector.
+For example, there are entropy vectors that violate the Ingleton inequality (e.g. \cite{Hammer-Ineq,Matus-exVioIngleton}), so that entropy is generally not a representable matroid.
+Using non-representable matroids, \cite{DFZ-insuff} constructs network coding problems that cannot be solved by linear network codes (since linear network codes are, by definition, representable).

+When $n\geq5$, there are many more linear rank inequalities besides the Shannon ones.
+But since the focus of this paper is the simplest case $n=4$ with only one such inequality, we refer the interested readers to the works of Kinser\cite{Kinser-NewIneq}, Dougherty \textit{et al}.\cite{DFZ-NewIneq5up,Dougherty-NewIneq6,DFZ-NewIneq8} and Chan \textit{et al}.\cite{Chan-TruncLinearIneq} for recent development in this area.

+From this point on we shall only study the Ingleton inequality, with $n=4$.
+In the case of entropy vectors, it is written as

+The following sufficient condition is proposed in\cite{Hammer-Ineq} for four general random variables $X_1$, $X_2$, $X_3$ and $X_4$ to satisfy \eqref{equation:Ingletonh}: